25prabhu10/notes/docs/Concepts/Databases/MongoDB/MongoDB_Udemy.md

   This command defines `elem` as the identifier for each matching element in the `"comments"` array.
 If the `votes` value for the comment identified by `elem` is less than or equal to `-5`, we will add a field called `"hidden"` to the `"comments"` document and set its value to `true`.

-> `$each` needs to used before using any of the array operators.
+> `$each` needs to used before using any of the array operators

 #### Document Replacement

 - `replaceOne()`: Replace a document fully with a new one.
-Takes a filter as the first parameter, but as the second parameter it expects a document with which it will replace the document matching the filter.
+Takes a filter as the first parameter, but as the second parameter it expects a document with which it will replace the document matching the filter

 ### Joining Documents

-`$lookup` is used to join two documents.
+`$lookup` is used to join two documents

 ```javascript
 // CUSTOMERS DOCUMENT